Ellis Island & Chasing Ancestors

 Ludmila had to flee The Soviet Union because of hatred of Jews.
 As a Scandinavian Valdemar was an attractive resource to the States a hundred years ago.

-I would like to get response from you about your experience with immigration.
+I would like to get the response from you about your experience with immigration.